abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.arange**

-!!!
-Info ""
 You can create an `ndarray` using NumPy's `arange` function, which is similar to python's built-in `range` function:

 ```py
 np.arange(1, 5)